RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

 - Evidence
   - What is evidence?
     - Evidence is the information (facts) received by the Court in its efforts to determine the existence of some other matter of fact.
 Sometimes referred to as a proof model.
-    - “it encompasses, in my view, at least all of those matters which one party must prove in order to succeed in the proceeding and that the other must prove to establish its defence” per Branson J
+    - "it encompasses, in my view, at least all of those matters which one party must prove in order to succeed in the proceeding and that the other must prove to establish its defence" per Branson J
   - Why do we need rules / laws that govern the use of evidence?
   - Three main reasons:
     - Fairness – a way of ensuring that the parties are treated fairly.